-- 1. Use the take-up bolt located at the tail to set the tension of the belting. - 2.
-If the belt needs to be tightened to prevent slippage, use the take-up adjustments on the tail end only. - 3.
-The belt is tightened by turning both take-up adjustments an equal number of turns. - 4.
-Use the drive roller to check the alignment.
-The belt should be centered. - 5.
+- 1. If the belt needs to be tightened to prevent slippage, use the take-up adjustments on the tail end only.
+Removal of the rear belt cover may be required. - 2.
+Loosen the rear jam nut closest to the tail prior to making adjustments. - 3.
+To tighten the belt, turn the remaining jam nut counter clock-wise by an equal number of turns, or employ a tape measure to ensure the tensioner plate's uniform distance from the back of the conveyor on both sides.
+It's crucial to set the tensioner plates equally, ensuring the conveyor belt is tightened sufficiently to prevent slipping on the drive roller.
+Loose belts may produce noticeable sounds, causing a slowdown in belt movement. - 4.
 Turn the belt 1/2 revolution when the belt is new and check the drive and tail roller.
 If out of alignment, the belt will move to the loose side.
 Loosen the jam nut and use the bearing position bolts to set the position.
-Tighten jam nut. - 6.
+Tighten jam nut - 5.
 Run and check again.
 Check frequently during the first few minutes of operation and then several times during the first 10 hours.
-The belt normally seats itself during the first 10 hours of operation and can be checked weekly after that. - 7.
+The belt normally seats itself during the first 10 hours of operation and can be checked weekly after that. - 6.
 The belt is properly aligned when the belt runs in the center of the head and tail rollers.